-The field study was conducted in the Guanshanhu District, located northwest of the city centre of Guiyang, an area suffering from severe traffic congestion.
-Guiyang has implemented various transportation management and control measures that utilise traffic monitoring cameras and networked traffic signals.
+The field study was conducted in the Guanshanhu District, located northwest of the city center of Guiyang, an area suffering from severe traffic congestion.
+Guiyang has implemented various transportation management and control measures that utilize traffic monitoring cameras and networked traffic signals.
 For its simulations, NTT DATA used data collected from 100 monitoring cameras installed at 12 intersections, capturing the movements of 1 million vehicles.

 After conducting traffic simulations and determining optimized signal settings, the results were tested in real life using 100 traffic signals at the 12 intersections.
 During the test, vehicles passing the intersections were identified by their license plates.
 It was found that the time it took the vehicles to traverse the intersections was cut 10% on average and by a maximum of 51%.
 The average number of vehicles passing the intersections in a given time increased by 34%.

 Traffic congestion and monitoring cameras in Guanshanhu District